sebi2805/proiect-tss/mutmut-report.md

    bash mutmut.sh
    ```

 This will create all mutants, run your tests against them, and produce both the console report and an HTML report.
+Use this command in order to eliminate the old cache.

+## Results

+We analyzed results in multiple batches as we tried to eliminate all the mutants.
+For the following sections you can see the progress that we did.

 ## First Run Results